American Dream Achieved

 “My mom turned and says, ‘She believes in what she’s doing, that’s why.’
 That was probably the most supportive thing my mom ever said about my career in City People’s.
 She was right.
 I believed in what I was doing.
 Luckily, eventually, what I (did) supported me and my family and was financially a viable thing to do.”

-David Garfield is a freelance writer based in Lawrence, Kansas.
+David Garfield is an international award-winning freelance writer based in Lawrence, Kansas.
 He’s been writing professionally since 1995 and has written over 20 magazine cover stories.
 A 1988 University of Kansas honors graduate, David has written on a variety of subjects during his long and successful career, including covering athletics at the University of Kansas, the Kansas City Royals and Kansas City Chiefs with a special emphasis on telling stories about the people behind achievement, including Hall of Famers George Brett, Roy Williams, Larry Brown, All-Star Johnny Damon, and rising NBA star Devonte’ Graham.
 He’s also written profiles on about 200 volunteers who played significant roles in their community.
 One of David’s most inspirational stories was about a Kansas native who traveled to Israel, where he donated a kidney to a 10-year-old boy and was hailed as a “hero.”
 David, who specializes in writing human interest profiles, has written stories from the heart on cancer survivors, recovering alcoholics and former homeless people, to successful businessmen/women, doctors, dentists, and idealist college students who wanted to change the world.
 He’s been published in USA Today, KANSAS!
 Magazine, Anchorage Daily News, Lawrence Journal-World, Lawrence Magazine, KU Today & Tomorrow, Kansas City Jewish Chronicle and Jayhawk Insider.
 He’s extremely excited to join the IBA family and write human interest stories on entrepreneurs who have achieved the American dream.
 Mr. Garfield also writes a blog about KU basketball: https://davidgarfieldshoopheaven.blogspot.com/.